Attorney for Tomas Co points to 'consensual' loophole in prison abuse law

 The charges against Co include allegations of abuse that happened after the decision to let Co stay.
 He was suspended in November 2018 and fired the following month.
 Prison investigators met with the D.A.'s office after Gov. Laura Kelly's administration took over in January, and a warrant was issued Feb.
 1 for Co's arrest.

-At the preliminary hearing last month, inmates said they featured retaliation for complaining about Co.
+At the preliminary hearing last month, inmates said they feared retaliation for complaining about Co.

 "I didn't want to be punished like everybody else had been punished," one of the women said.
 "Every time they report something, the only ones that were punished were the victims, were the girls that this was happening to.
 They were sent to the compound, and they ended up losing their jobs ultimately, and nothing was ever done.
 He still remained in his position."